 Every idea is built on assumptions.
 Identify your key assumptions and find ways to test them quickly and cheaply before investing too much time or money.

-The best founders and product teams I've seen are comfortable with uncertainty.
-They know that most ideas will be wrong, and they're okay with that.
+The best founders and product teams I've worked with are comfortable with uncertainty.
+With senior-level technical guidance, they know that most ideas will be wrong, and they're okay with that.
 What matters is learning quickly and adapting.

 A Personal Reflection